Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/README.md

 If this argument is not provided, the default value of `NONE` will be used.

+To specify the column parse from STAR gene count output, specify one of the following integer arguments:

+* `2` : counts for unstranded RNA libraries
+* `3`: counts for first read stranded libraries
+* `4`: counts for second read stranded libraries

+If this argument is not provided, the default value of `2` will be used.
+This is the correct value for libraries that are not specifically designed to be stranded.

-An example input json file that contains the required inputs and this optional input can be found [here](https://raw.githubusercontent.com/Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/7d64748a3a6d7cc8cfd9f30fc43c1b9bc79b3b3f/jobs/test-paired-fastq/job.json)
+An example input json file that contains the required inputs and these optional inputs can be found [here](https://raw.githubusercontent.com/Sage-Bionetworks-Workflows/dockstore-workflow-rnaseq/7d64748a3a6d7cc8cfd9f30fc43c1b9bc79b3b3f/jobs/test-paired-fastq/job.json)

 ## Resource Requirements